luvies/node-config/README.md

 ### ESLint

-ESLint and the supporting packages are automatically included as dependencies with the package.
-These are currently the packages that are used:
+These are currently the packages that are used (all are specified as peer dependencies):

 - `eslint`
 - `@typescript-eslint/parser`